Open-Cascade-SAS/OCCT-Archive/dox/user_guides/de_wrapper/de_wrapper.md

 }
 ~~~~

-@subsection occt_de_wrapper_4_4 temporary configuration via transfer
+@subsection occt_de_wrapper_4_4 Temporary configuration via transfer

-It is possible to change configuration of only one transfer operation.
-To avoid changing parameters in the session, one-time clone of session can be created and used for transfer.
-This way is recommended to use in multithreaded mode.
+It is possible to change the configuration of only one transfer operation.
+To avoid changing parameters in a session, one-time clone of the session can be created and used for transfer.
+This way is recommended for use in multithreaded mode.

-@subsubsection occt_de_wrapper_4_4_1 temporary configuration via transfer.
-Sample.
-Code.
+@subsubsection occt_de_wrapper_4_4_1 Temporary configuration via transfer.
+Code sample

-Code sample to configure via transfer
+Code sample to configure via transfer.
 ~~~~{.cpp}
   Handle(DE_Wrapper) aSession = DE_Wrapper::GlobalWrapper()->Copy();
   TCollection_AsciiString aString =